mvbnffc/markbernhofen.github.io/_pages/teaching.md

 ### A NASA training course for assessing flood risk to refugee camps.

-Following, our paper on assissing flood risk to refugee camps in Ethiopia, NASA reached out to me and my co-authors and asked if we'd be willing to put together a training course for their Applied Remote Sensing Training Program (ARSET).
+Following, our paper on assessing flood risk to refugee camps in Ethiopia, NASA reached out to me and my co-authors and asked if we'd be willing to put together a training course for their Applied Remote Sensing Training Program (ARSET).
 The program was attended live by over 800 participants and is still available online.
 I have embedded the training video below and added links to the training material.

 <iframe width="560" height="315"
 src="https://www.youtube.com/embed/JXYUUkGQu9I"